cans/ansible-heroku3/README.rst

 Known limitations
 =================

-Heroku's documentation suggest one can have mixed type of Dynos for a single application.
+Heroku's documentation suggests that one can have mixed type of Dynos for a single application.
 Never used that and not clear to me how to implement that with the API (https://devcenter.heroku.com/articles/dyno-types#default-scaling-limits)

 Credits
 =======

+Credits should go first to _martizzz_ for his work on the python heroku3 module without which this Ansible module would not function.

 There is a `similar module <https://github.com/s0enke/ansible-heroku>`_ available, but the project has not seen much work and uses a deprecated